-The Panari Resort elegantly sits on a twenty acre piece of land against a backdrop of the scenic Thomsons Falls that waters the surrounding Marmanet Forest as it makes its way effortlessly down stream as Ewaso Ng’iro river.
+The Resort elegantly sits on a twenty acre piece of land against a backdrop of the scenic Thomsons Falls that gets its waters from the Aberdares as it makes its way downstream to join Ewaso Ng’iro river.

 There is an aura of class, peace and tranquility as you drive into the resort.
 The security detail at the entrance gives a clear confirmation of guaranteed security during the stay.